Absolute North Charters

 Townsville is a unique, exciting and thoroughly welcoming destination for cruise ships, their passengers and crew.
 Townsville Port's Quayside Terminal is a near-new cruise ship facility, and guarantees a friendly and professional welcome and departure experience for all cruise ships and their guests.
 The terminal provides free wi-fi internet access and a wi-fi lounge.
 Townsville is the number one port in Australia for copper, zinc, lead and sugar exports and services 70 per cent of the Northern Australia population.
 More than 20 shipping lines operate out of the Townsville Port, offering more 40 services and covering 136 ports around the world.
 The Port of Townsville was crowned the Australian Port or Terminal of the Year in both 2015 and 2016.

 SeaLink Queensland is your one-stop-shop for your visit to North Queensland.
-From day tours, accommodation, transport and activities, specialising in Townsville and Magnetic Island, SeaLink Queensland can help you plan the ultimate Aussie adventure from Fraser Island to Cape Tribulation!
+From day tours, accommodation, transport and activities, specialising in Townsville and Magnetic Island, SeaLink Queensland can help you plan the ultimate holiday in this stunning region!
 Enjoy a half day snorkel tour around Magnetic Island, dine on a bush tucker breakfast with the koalas at the island's Koala Sanctuary or be entertained with a dinner and show at Magnetic Island's very own Theatre Restaurant.
 Find SeaLink Queensland in two locations - Breakwater Terminal, Townsville and Nelly Bay Terminal, Magnetic Island.
 SeaLink Queensland are award winning ferry service providing the quickest link to Magnetic Island (20 minutes) with 18 daily return services between Townsville and Magnetic Island.
 Cruise over in air-conditioned comfort and enjoy a relaxing drink at the bar.
 From May to October be sure to check out SeaLink's seasonal North Queensland Adventure series as they discover more of beautiful North Queensland.
 Visit the historic Cape Cleveland Lighthouse, explore what lies beneath the sea at gorgeous Yanks Jetty on Orpheus Island or spot Humpback Whales as these gentle giants pass Townsville and Magnetic Island on their annual migration.
 There really is something for everyone!

 Townsville Airport is a key regional airport in Queensland, servicing the City of Townsville and the Thuringowa region which represent the centre for business and government activity in North Queensland.
 As a result there is a significant level of business travel between Townsville, Brisbane and Sydney.
 Townsville is also a hub for other activity centres in North West Queensland.
 At Townsville Airport they’re big on welcomes.
 Max, Alec and John, their Customer Service Officers, do it everyday.
 Whether you need a taxi, a baggage trolley or just a smile, the boys in the bright shirts are there to help.
 It’s another way that they strive to make your trip more enjoyable.

-The Townsville Bulletin Square Visitor Information Centre is located in the heart of the Townsville Central Business District just off Flinders Street.
+The Townsville City Visitor Information Centre is located in the heart of the Townsville Central Business District just off Flinders Street within Townsville Bulletin Square.
 This accredited visitor information centre offers a one stop shop for travel information including maps, brochures and itineraries.
 Staffed by skilled and knowledgeable locals, the Flinders Square Visitor Information Centre can provide advice on the things to see, things to do and where to eat.
 Discuss with the friendly staff your travel plans or make a booking.
 Travelling with a Caravan or RV?
 Parking on Flinders Street is limited for Caravans and larger vehicles.
 Suitable parking is located on Dean Street or close to the Reef HQ and Museum of Tropical Queensland.
 From Dean Street, take a short walk across The Victoria Bridge to take you right into the heart of the CBD.
 The Visitor Information Centre is located 700 metres along Flinders Street from Reef HQ and the Museum of Tropical Queensland.
 Follow the accredited Information Centre signage to find your way.
+In line with COVID Safe procedures, visitors will be asked to sign a register and sanitise their hands before entering the centre.